WilliamKohlman/week-four/notes.md

 I've used voyant quite often, I think I started with the basics in highschool but I have used it in multiple classes in University.
 I had a fairly deep dive in my DIGH 3001A class last year to explore Othello.
 This familarized me with it so I knew how to work the various tools already and how to play around with it to find interesting results.

-##### Making my own corpus

-I was able to use some of the skills learned in previous weeks to assemble a brief corpus to use with Voyant.

 ## AntConc